What is the Early Settlement Panel?

 Contact our Early Settlement Panel Divorce Attorneys Today

 At Jacobs Berger, our Early Settlement Panel divorce attorneys take pride in serving clients from local Morris County communities like Morristown, Denville, Randolph, Madison, East Hanover, Florham Park, Rockaway, Tewksbury, Dover, and across all of Northern New Jersey.
 Our firm differs from many other family law attorneys who live for arguments and escalated tempers.
 Instead, our lawyers strive to minimize the stress of divorce while offering alternatives to litigation including mediation.
 If you are looking for a law firm who will take the time to understand your unique needs and concerns before offering legal advice, look no further.

-To learn more about the Early Settlement Process and how it may come into play during your divorce proceedings, please contact us online or through our Morristown, NJ offices by calling (973) 354-4551 today for a comprehensive and confidential case assessment.
+To learn more about the Early Settlement Process and how it may come into play during your divorce proceedings, please contact us online or through our Morristown, NJ offices by calling (973) 354-4551 today for a strategic planning session.